goobric/tutorial-pull-request-HF23/instructions.md

 - [Bluefish](https://bluefish.openoffice.nl)
 - [Notepad++](https://notpad-plus.org)

-1. Using your code editor, open the folder where the repository was copied to.
+1. Using your code editor, navigate to and open the folder where the repository was copied to on your computer.

-- Make sure that you are editing the new-branch that was created
+- Make sure that you are editing the new-branch that was created in the [Clone](#clone) section.
 - If your code editor supports an integrated terminal, open the terminal within your editor
 - In this tutorial, I am using [VSCodium](https://vscodium.com)
 - The terminal shows the current working directory (1)

-1. **IMPORTANT:** Check which 'branch' is active by typing `git branch` (2)
+- **IMPORTANT:** Check which 'branch' is active by typing `git branch` (2)

 - current branch is 'main'